julianguyn/tcga-snakemake/docs/data_sources.md

 | patient_id  | string    | Unique patient identifier | N/A | TCGA-XX-XXXX format |
 | age         | integer   | Patient age at diagnosis | years | 18-100 |
 | expression  | float     | Gene expression value | TPM | Any positive value |

-## Best Practices

-- Store raw data in `data/rawdata/` and never modify it
-- Store processed data in `data/procdata/` and all code used to generate it should be in `workflow/scripts/`
-- Document all processing steps
-- Track data provenance (where data came from and how it was modified)
-- Respect data usage agreements and licenses!
-    This is especially important for data that should not be shared publicly